-Order fulfilment and returns can consume a lot of time and add complexity when sellers sell on several channels.
-Establishing a flexible, dependable, and scalable fulfilment plan that does not eat into profit margins is a more crucial and demanding task than most sellers realise.
+Order fulfilment and product returns can consume a lot of time and add complexity when sellers sell on several channels.
+Establishing a flexible, dependable, and scalable fulfillment plan that does not eat into profit margins is a more crucial and demanding task than most sellers realise.
 Gathering order fulfilment and return concerns in one place, together with a channel-specific view, will aid in identifying and addressing the bottlenecks that eCommerce sellers frequently face.

 Data Management and Analytics